 - Blue Cross and Blue Shield of Nebraska, Blue Distinction Center for Spine Surgery Program

-The Nebraska Medical Center is home to one of the most reputable and well-known solid organ and blood and marrow transplant programs in the country.
+Nebraska Medicine is home to one of the most reputable and well-known solid organ and blood and marrow transplant programs in the country.
 Our state-of-the-art transplant programs provide comprehensive treatment for diseases that affect the liver, intestine, kidney, pancreas, heart and blood.
 The intestinal rehabilitation program offers new hope to patients awaiting transplant.
 Through education, research and innovations in clinical medicine, the medical center’s leaders shape the field of transplantation.